-The Food Safety Team will be carrying out an alternative enforcement strategy (AES) for some low risk premises by the use of questionnaires.
-The AES will confirm the level of food safety risk at the premises, monitor compliance with legal requirements and written information will be provided to the proprietor.
+The Food Safety Team carry out an alternative enforcement strategy (AES) for some low risk premises by the use of questionnaires.
+The AES allows an officer to confirm the level of food safety risk at the premises, monitor compliance with legal requirements and written information will be provided to the proprietor.

 The Council is continuing with the 'Scores on the Doors' scheme which was launched in June 2007.
-The scheme included restaurants, take-aways, cafes and public houses serving meals.
+The scheme includes restaurants, take-aways, cafes and public houses serving meals.
+Following the EColi 0157 outbreak, which occurred in South Wales, the scheme has now been extended to include butchers' shops.
 The premises are awarded a star rating ranging from 0 to 5 stars.
-The information is displayed in the Council's website and certificates are issued for display at the premises.
-To date over 1025 premises have been inspected and of those that have been re-visited since the scheme began, 86.4% have maintained or improved their star rating.
+The information is displayed on the Council's website and certificates are issued for display at the premises.
+To date over 1477 premises have been inspected.
 The Food Standards Agency have recommended a single national scheme which is in the process of consultation.
-Once a final scheme is put forward the Council will follow the recommendations and extend the scheme to all food businesses throughout the city.
+Once a final scheme is put forward the Council may transfer to the nationally preferred scheme and then extend the scheme to all food businesses throughout the city.